JannicCutura/fundmapper-webapp/documentation/README.md

 ![Docker](docker.jpg)

+To push the docker image, run:

+`docker push cuturaj/fundmapper`

 You can download the image [here](https://hub.docker.com/repository/docker/cuturaj/fundmapper).

 Next, I created a docker compose file.
 A bit of an overkill since I am using only one service, but stil good to see that it works.
 Also make it easier to not